 * * *

-Go raibh céad maith agat! to Fáilte Ireland and Tourism Ireland, who hosted our group of TBEX travel bloggers, giving us an advance look at the Northwest section of Ireland’s Wild Atlantic Way, and to Sligo Tourism for introducing us to local attractions and people.
+Go raibh céad maith agat! to Fáilte Ireland and Tourism Ireland, who gave us an advance look at the Northwest section of Ireland’s Wild Atlantic Way, and to Sligo Tourism for introducing us to local attractions and people.
 Happiness at discovering Chef Eithna O’Sullivan is all mine.